 How long does shipping take?

-We do our best to get items to you faster than this.
-We process more than half of our products within three days and use a variety of methods to get your order to you in a timely and cost-effective way.
+We do our best to get items to you as speedily as we can.
+We process more than half of our products within three days and use a variety of methods to deliver your order in a timely and cost-effective way.
 As we use ethical production methods, with many of our products made only when ordered rather than stock-piled, for US delivery typically allow two weeks from the time of ordering.

 Will I be charged a customs fee or extra tax?

-Regardless of the destination, and as with any online purchase, it is the customer's responsibility to pay any applicable fees imposed by their country's authorities.
+Regardless of the destination, and as with any online purchase, it is the customer's responsibility to pay any applicable fees imposed by their local authorities.

-We do not issues refunds because a customer has refused to pay customs or had a local tax imposed beyond our control (all purchases are made on condition that the customer accepts our terms).
+We do not issue refunds because a customer has refused to pay customs or had a local tax imposed beyond our control.
 As different countries have their own customs arrangements and additional tax thresholds (state and national) which can change at any time, no online business can predict in advance whether an item might attract a fee.
 We hope you understand.

 Some printed clothes can smell of vinegar - do yours?

 Depending on the product, a fixative might be applied to the printed design that can smell a bit like vinegar or leave small splashes that have an off white or light yellow appearance.
-This completely goes away after the first wash.
-All clothes should be washed prior to being worn for the first time.
+Anything like this goes away after the first wash.
+All new clothes, wherever purchased, should be washed prior to being worn for the first time.

 A design I like is no longer shown - will I still be able to get it?